bposzewiecka/PhaseDancerSimulator/README.md

 ### Step 2: Cloning the Tree-Seg-Dup repository and installing dependencies

-To clone Tree-Seg-Dup repository and install PBSIM2 submodule, the following lines should be executed:
+To clone Tree-Seg-Dup repository and installing dependencies, the following lines should be executed:

 ```
 git clone https://github.com/bposzewiecka/tree-seg-dup.git